The Daily Dog

 What Household Items Can Kill a Dog?

-You might be surprised to hear that a lot of common household items can be dangerous to dogs.
+You might be surprised to hear that a lot of common household items can be poisonous to dogs, could even kill a dog.
 While you might expect some of these items, like antifreeze, detergents, or even rat poison, other items are difficult to anticipate as being dangerous.

 For example, did you know that grapes and onions are toxic for dogs?
-Or that some snacks can contain artificial sweeteners that are very toxic to dogs?
+Or that some snacks can contain artificial sweeteners that can poison or kill a dog?
 So, it's important to always read the label on household products before using them around your pet or sharing them with your pup.

 If you are a new pet owner, some of these commonplace items may surprise you.
 So let's dig in to see what household items can be harmful to dogs.